qiuxintao101/cobra/docs/tutorials.rst

        snakemake heatmapSF_plot -f

   This command produces the ``heatmapSF_plot_100_percent.pdf`` file located in the ``analysis_result/clustering_analysis/rpkm.1_num_sample.0_scale.q_fliter.cov.100/plots`` folder.
 It illustrates clustering of samples based on correlation on the horizontal axis and clustering of peaks on the vertical axis.
-It presents patterns of peaks across samples and identifies the clusters that are enriched in a subset of samples.
+It presents patterns of peaks (by k-means clustering) across samples and identifies the clusters that are enriched in a subset of samples.

   .. figure:: ./tutorial_figures/1_SF.png
       :scale: 28 %
       :alt: case 1 sf heatmap
       :align: center

- As illustrated in the Sample-Sample correlation plot, samples replicates cluster tightly together (r > 0.6).
-And samples treated with 0.5nM of dexamethasone exhibited to be far different from samples treated with 5nM or 50nM dexamethasone.

 4. **Supervised Analysis - Limma/DeSeq2 Differential Peak Analysis**: